azmiozgen/text-detection/README.md

 2012.

 And also [Tesseract-OCR](https://opensource.google.com/projects/tesseract.)
-tool is used at some steps of the algorithm.
+tool is used optionally, as assistance to the algorithm.

+## INSTALLING

+Insall requirements.txt file

+`pip install -r requirements.txt`

+For OCR assistance, install Tesseract

+`sudo apt install tesseract-ocr`

 ## USAGE

+Basic usage is

+`python text_detect.py -i <input-image>`

+You can give output path

+`python text_detect.py -i images/scenetext01.jpg -o <output-image>`

+More options available

-`python text_detect.py -i images/scenetext01.jpg -d both+ -t`
+`python text_detect.py -i images/scenetext01.jpg -o <output-file> -d <light,dark,both,both+> -t`

-Option *-i* is image path, *-d* is SWT direction, *-t* option chooses if Tesseract will be used.
+Option *-i* is image path, *-o* is output path, *-d* is SWT direction (default is `both+`), *-t* option chooses if Tesseract will be used.
 Normally Tesseract runs poorly if whole image given as input.
 But I use it for final decision of bounding boxes and it is not required all the time.

+If you want to give whole image to Tesseract to see the impact of the algorithm, try this.

+`python text_detection.py -i images/scenetext01.jpg -f`

 For more detail (seeing intermediate steps), the usage given below is also available.

 `python text_detection_detail.py -i images/scenetext01.jpg -d both+ -t`

 ## Sample Results